swiss/fedlex-jolux/doc/abstraction_levels.md

 # Abstraction Levels

 In JOLux, all the different legislative resources are usually described through **three different levels of abstraction**.
+These levels are necessary to be able to reference legislative resources either depending on language and file format or not.

 ## Work, Expression and Manifestation